First Bancorp research snapshot

 FBNC AI Trading Strategy Framework

 The FBNC AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with credit quality, NIM, deposit trends, loan growth, fee income, capital ratios, and regional bank sector sentiment.
+It connects chart levels with net interest margin, deposit cost, loan growth, credit metrics, the First Carolina acquisition, capital ratios, and Carolina regional bank sector sentiment.

 Trend-following setup

-A failed breakout or daily close below $60.00 should reduce confidence, especially if guidance signals higher credit costs or tighter NIM.
+A failed breakout or a daily close below $61 should reduce confidence, especially if guidance signals rising deposit costs, higher credit losses, or First Carolina integration problems.

 Mean-reversion setup

-Do not treat a lower price as automatically attractive if short interest rises, credit quality deteriorates, NIM guidance weakens, or insiders continue selling without buying.
+Do not treat a lower price as automatically attractive if short interest rises above 5%, credit quality deteriorates, NIM guidance weakens, the First Carolina deal is delayed or disrupted, or insiders continue selling without buying.

 Fundamental monitor

-Track NIM, net interest income, average deposits, loan growth, net charge-offs, nonperforming assets, allowance coverage, CET1, tangible book value, fee income, buyback authorization, and insider trading patterns.
+Track NIM, cost of funds, average deposits, loan growth, net charge-offs, nonperforming assets, allowance coverage, CET1, tangible book value, efficiency ratio, fee income, the First Carolina acquisition closing timeline, and insider trading patterns.

-Position sizing should reflect that FBNC is a regional bank with macro sensitivity and elevated short interest, not a high-predictability compounding business.
+Position sizing should reflect that FBNC is a regional bank with macro, credit, and rate sensitivity and a pending acquisition, not a high-predictability compounding business.

 Investment research summary